pyrethrum/webdriver/webdriver-precore/README.md

   deleteSession ses
 ```

 *This is a minimal API.
-There is plenty of scope to build on this to provide a more user-friendly functions.*
+There is plenty of scope to build on this to provide a more user-friendly functions and capabilites such as retries, and session and driver management.*